hmslima/sambahsacompletegrammar/sambahsa.md

 **This is a beta version of the grammar.
 It already can be used, but know that there are things to be improved and even corrected.**

-THIS GRAMMAR IS UNDER TRANSLATION FROM BRAZILIAN PORTUGUESE TO ENGLISH, THE TRANSLATION ABSOLUTELY IS NOT PERFECT YET!
-WAITING FOR AVAILABLE PEOPLE TO MAKE A REVISION.
+THIS GRAMMAR WAS TRANSLATED FROM BRAZILIAN PORTUGUESE TO ENGLISH!
+WAITING FOR AVAILABLE NATIVE SPEAKERS TO MAKE A REVISION.

 For the people who will revise my translation, I thank you very much, my english definitively is not good, but I hope that I didn't leave much work for you.
 If you find something very strange, please warn me, maybe it is strange in the original work too :P !!!

-**Pay attention here (!!!): this grammar still is in its beta version, so please DON'T start the revision for now, I still will make a LOT of changes and additions, wait until I release the final version of the grammar, then you may start the revision.**
+**Pay attention here (!!!): this grammar still is in its beta version, so I still will make some changes and additions, just keep it in mind.
+But you can start the revision if you want.**

 ACKNOWLEDGEMENTS